-David Takle has spent most of his fifty-plus years as a Christian trying to figure out why the images of Kingdom Life described in the New Testament often seem so far removed from the lives of most Christians today, including himself.
+David Takle has spent most of his sixty-plus years as a Christian trying to figure out why the images of Kingdom Life described in the New Testament often seem so far removed from the lives of most Christians today, including himself.
 Throughout most of his early adult life, David taught adult Bible classes, preached sermons, led home groups, and just about everything else he could think of that might make himself and others “better Christians.”
 In many ways he was exactly the kind of lay person every pastor loves to have in his congregation.
 Still underneath it all was this question that never seemed to go away: “Isn’t there supposed to be more to the Christian life than this?
 What am I missing?”
 But no one seemed to know what that was.

 Then a funny thing happened on the way to wherever it was that David was going.
 It turns out that none of these things he was so good at prepared him for the demands of a real life.
 None of his theology or service or extensive training kept him from gradually sinking into the depths of personal isolation and depression, slowly eroding his hope and eating away at his soul.
 At the age of 34 he found himself in the middle of a complete emotional and spiritual meltdown.
 At one point he cried out to God, “Whatever it is I’m doing … it’s not working!”
 One of the most confusing parts for him was the realization his life was a complete failure of all that he had stood for, and that doing all the right Christian things had meant nothing in the long run.